Last updated on November 11th, 2023 at 11:22 am

 - Use the heatless curling rod headband (This is the boss for creating natural waves!)

-If you don’t have the heatless curling rod headband, you can grab it for under $10 on Amazon.
+If you don’t have the heatless curling rod headband like above, you can grab it for under $10 on Amazon.

 Alternatively, you can use flexi rods or Waveformers.
 If you don’t have any of the hair tools mentioned, there are two substitute methods that will also work well on fully stretched hair: